Issa Diop (footballer): Style of play

 Diop, at 1.94 m in height, has been credited as being "a tremendous athlete, excellent in the air and quick across the ground" by football magazine FourFourTwo.
 He has played mainly as a right-sided centre-back.
 Along with the two red cards received in 2015–16, Diop amassed 25 yellow cards over the course of his three seasons at Toulouse.

-Personal life

-Diop's grandfather, Lybasse Diop, played for Bordeaux and was the first Senegalese footballer in Ligue 1.
-He is also of Moroccan descent through his mother.